Multi-Armed Bandit Dynamic Beam Zooming for mmWave Alignment and Tracking: Analysis

-We now provide our main theorem that indicates an upper bound on sample complexity. \ac{SSE} exploits the structure induced by the hierarchical codebook by reducing the overall total number of arms, $N_H$ \eqref{eq:totalarms}, considered by order of the logarithm of the number of beamforming vectors required in traditional \ac{MAB} strategies using the $2^H$ narrowest beams \cite{wu2019fast,hashemi2018efficient}.
+We now provide an analysis of the sample complexity of \ac{DBZ} to zoom in at each level.
+The sample complexity enables setting sample window lengths $\boldsymbol\eta$ large enough to accommodate the number of samples to zoom in \eqref{eq:stoppingcriteria}.
+For zooming in, \ac{DBZ} exploits the structure induced by the hierarchical codebook by reducing the overall total number of arms considered along a path (see Assumption \ref{asp:unimodality}), $\mathcal{I}^H$, by order of the logarithm of the number of beamforming vectors required in traditional \ac{MAB} strategies using the narrowest beams \cite{wu2019fast,hashemi2018efficient}.
 The reduction in beamforming vectors considered directly attributes to an overall reduction in sample complexity.
 However, the variance and individual spacing between mean rewards of arms also play a significant role in determining overall complexity.
-Let $\Delta_{h,i,\epsilon} \eqdef \max\set{(\Delta_{h,i} + \epsilon_h)/4,\epsilon_h/2}$, and
+Let $\Delta_{h,i,\epsilon}(n) \eqdef \max\set{(\Delta_{h,i}(n) + \epsilon_h)/4,\epsilon_h/2}$, and